squidcloudio/squid-samples/todo-angular/frontend/README.md

 ### Todo collection

-When the user is logged in they get to the main page:
+After logging in, the user is directed to the main page, which provides an overview of the application's features and functionality.
+From the main page, the user can access various collections and perform actions such as creating, updating, and deleting items within them:

 ![img_5.png](src/app/screenshots/img_5.png)

-Left sidebar contains list of Todos collection.
-'Today', 'Tomorrow', 'Someday' todos ara default todos.
-Method that allows  user to get collections is located in todo.service.ts
+The left sidebar on the main page contains a list of collections, including the 'Todos' collection.
+This collection includes default todos such as 'Today', 'Tomorrow', and 'Someday'.
+The TodoService is responsible for providing the method that allows users to access collections

 **_src/app/services/todos.service.ts:_**